Self-Concordant Perturbations for Linear Bandits: Introduction

 \section{Introduction}

-We study the problem of \emph{online optimization}, where an agent selects actions sequentially based on the information available from previous steps.
+We study \emph{online linear optimization under bandit feedback}, where an agent sequentially selects actions based on the information available from previous steps.
 The loss of each action varies over time and is unknown to the agent at the moment of decision.
-The goal is to minimize the \emph{regret}, defined as the difference between the agent's cumulative loss and that of the best fixed action in hindsight.
-Two standard feedback models are considered: in the \emph{full-information setting}, the losses of all actions are revealed after each round, whereas in the \emph{bandit setting}, only the loss of the chosen action is observed.
-While these settings share similarities, the latter typically requires additional algorithmic considerations.

-In both settings, two prominent families of algorithms have been widely studied: \emph{Follow-the-Regularized-Leader} (FTRL) and \emph{Follow-the-Perturbed-Leader} (FTPL) \citep{lattimore20}.
-In the full-information setting, \citet{abernethy14, abernethy16} introduced a general framework, \emph{Gradient-Based Prediction Algorithm} (GBPA), which encompasses both FTRL and FTPL and enables a unified analysis.
-They also showed that every instance of FTPL can be expressed as an instance of FTRL.
-Note that the converse does not hold.
+At the end of each round, only the loss associated to the chosen action is revealed.
+The agent's aim is to minimize the \emph{regret}, the difference between the agent's cumulative loss and that of the best fixed action in hindsight.
+In this setting, two prominent families of algorithms have been widely studied: \emph{Follow-the-Regularized-Leader} (\FTRL) \citep{abernethy2009competing} and \emph{Follow-the-Perturbed-Leader} (\FTPL) \citep{kalaivampala}.
+In the full-information setting, i.e., when the whole loss function is observed by the agent at the end of each round, \citet{abernethy14, abernethy16} introduced a general framework, \emph{Gradient-Based Prediction Algorithm} (\GBPA), which encompasses both \FTRL\space and \FTPL\space and enables a unified analysis.

-Many algorithms for adversarial bandits adapt techniques from the full-information setting but rely on estimators of the loss function gradient rather than its exact value.
+Many algorithms designed for the bandit setting adapt techniques from the full-information setting but rely on estimators of the loss function rather than its exact value.
 Such estimators must be constructed from limited feedback, which makes \emph{exploration}, deliberately selecting potentially suboptimal actions to gather information, essential \citep{cesabianchilugosi}.
-Stochastic exploration mechanisms include playing from a fixed exploration distribution with small probability \citep{auer02}, or stochastically shifting the solution given by FTRL \citep{flaxman}.
-An important instance of FTRL, the \emph{Self-Concordant Regularization in Bandit Learning} (SCRiBLe) algorithm was introduced by \citet{abernethy12} in the context of linear bandits, where each action is represented by a feature vector and the loss is a linear function of that vector.
-This instance relies on self-concordant barriers, a special class of convex functions extensively studied by \citet{nemirovskii} for their role in interior-point methods.
-These functions diverge to infinity at the boundary of their domain, at a rate controlled by their self-concordance barrier parameter, while maintaining smoothness with respect to the local norm defined by their Hessian.
-Such properties make them well adapted to the geometry of the action set and yield a favorable trade-off between exploration and exploitation.
+Stochastic exploration mechanisms include playing from a fixed exploration distribution with small probability \citep{auer02}, or stochastically shifting the solution given by \FTRL\space \citep{flaxman}.